'Joker' leads British Academy Awards race amid controversy

 British star Cynthia Erivo, who is Oscar-nominated for her performance as abolitionist Harriet Tubman in “Harriet” but was snubbed by Britain’s Academy, declined an invitation to perform at Sunday’s award ceremony in protest.

-Marc Samuelson, chairman of the British Academy's film committee, said after the nominees were announced last month that the lack of diversity was “infuriating.”

-“We can’t make the industry do something.
-All we can do is encourage and push and inspire and try to help people coming in,” he said.
+“But also I think it's fair to say this is an industry-wide issue.
+It takes everyone to look at what they're doing,” she said.
+"Awards are right at the end of a whole process, and so we need to look at the types of films being made, the opportunities that people are getting, how the films are being promoted.
+All of these things play a part.”

+Hours before the event and several miles away, at least three people were stabbed and wounded in what police called a terrorism-related attack.
+The alleged attacker was shot dead.
+The BBC canceled its plans to broadcast interviews from the red carpet on its news channel as a result.

-Organizers are trying to make the awards ceremony carbon neutral for the first time, with a red carpet made from recycled fibers and a post-awards dinner featuring sustainably sourced food.
+Organizers set out to make the awards ceremony carbon neutral for the first time.
+The red carpet was made from recycled fibers.
 Instead of the goody bags of past years, guests will receive a “gifting wallet” made from recycled plastic and containing vouchers.

+The post-awards dinner will feature sustainably sourced food, including a vegan option.

+“Joker” star Phoenix, a lifelong vegan, joined an animal welfare protest in London before Sunday’s ceremony.
+He was with a group of activists who unfurled a large banner on Tower Bridge declaring "Factory farming destroys our planet.
+Go vegan.”

+"We are all hypocrites in some ways,” the actor acknowledged when asked about the film industry’s substantial carbon footprint.
+“We all struggle with what the right thing to do is and we make mistakes.

+"The industry does consume a lot of power and a lot of resources, so the way to mitigate that for me is to maintain a vegan lifestylem" Phoenix said.

-Stars walking the red carpet outside London’s Royal Albert Hall — set to include Brad Pitt, Al Pacino, Margot Robbie and Charlize Theron — have been encouraged to make “sustainable” fashion choices, wearing an outfit they already own or renting one for the occasion.
+Stars walking the red carpet outside London’s Royal Albert Hall — set to include Brad Pitt, Al Pacino, Margot Robbie and Charlize Theron — were encouraged to make “sustainable” fashion choices by wearing an outfit they already owned or renting one for the occasion.

 Prince William — the British Academy's president — and his wife Kate, the Duchess of Cambridge, will be the guests of honor at Sunday's ceremony.
 William is due to present a BAFTA Fellowship, the academy’s top honor, to Lucasfilm boss Kathleen Kennedy.